-This ensemble offers a creative challenge to the most skilled musicians on campus.
-Under the direction of Andrew King, this orchestra often performs full symphonies.
-It uses standard full symphony instrumentation, including a complete compliment of strings, winds, and percussion and performs a concert series each semester on campus and around the state.
+This ensemble offers a creative challenge to the most skilled musicians on campus with a standard full symphony instrumentation, and performs a concert series each semester on campus and around the state.
 Numbering around 90 each semester, the Purdue Philharmonic is traditionally made up of students who have distinguished themselves in high school orchestral programs around the country.
 It meets three days a week for 90 minutes and performs two concerts each semester.

-Also directed by King, provides performance opportunities for students who are not selected for the Philharmonic Orchestra or who want an ensemble experience with a more relaxed atmosphere.
+Symphony Orchestra provides performance opportunities for students who want an ensemble experience with a more relaxed atmosphere.
 The Purdue Symphony uses a standard instrumentation.
 String players rehearse twice each week, and wind player and percussionists play with the orchestra one day each week.
 The orchestra performs two concerts each semester.